6enro6erts/sudoku/TESTING.md

 To test the creater, we performed unit testing, and wrote a testing.sh script.
 =======
-To test the creater, I wrote a program called testCreater.sh

 ### Fuzztesting ###
 Fuzztesting is performed via the `testing.sh` bash script.